Hinge-Proximal Stochastic Gradient Methods for Convex Optimization with Functional Constraints

 As explained earlier, such a hinge-proximal update can be easily carried out if $h$ is proximally tractable.
 Specifically, we can use a one-dimensional search method to solve \eqref{eq-vrhps-up1} to accuracy $\epsilon$ using at most $O(\log(1/\epsilon))$ proximal evaluations of $h$.
 Interestingly, the linearization step also makes the update for $\y_{j_t,t+1}$ different from that in \cite{mishchenko2019stochastic}, which is now written as

-Specifically, the factor of 2 in the denominator of the second term on the right of \eqref{yjtupdate} is not present in \cite[Alg.
-1]{mishchenko2019stochastic}, but is necessary due to linearization and non-proximability of each $g_j$.
-Combining these ingredients, we obtain the SVRG-based VR-HPS method summarized in Algorithm~\ref{algo:VRHPS}.
+\col{This is the key point at which VR-HPS differs from the decoupling method of \cite{mishchenko2019stochastic}.
+That method assumes proximal access to each nonsmooth component, whereas here $\phi_j(\x)=h(\x)+\gamma[g_j(\x)]_+$ is not proximally tractable for a general smooth nonlinear $g_j$.
+We therefore update $\x_{t+1}$ using the linearized surrogate $\tphi_{j_t}(\cdot,\x_t)$, and $\y_{j_t,t+1}$ tracks the corresponding linearized proximal residual.
+This modification leads to the update in \eqref{yjtupdate}; in particular, the factor of $2$ in the denominator is absent in \cite[Alg.~1]{mishchenko2019stochastic} and is needed for the proof of Theorem \ref{vrhps-thm}. } Combining these ingredients, we obtain the SVRG-based VR-HPS method summarized in Algorithm~\ref{algo:VRHPS}.
 Observe that compared to Algorithm \ref{algo:HPS}, VR-HPS requires an additional $\O{m}$ storage to maintain $\{\y_{j,t}\}_{j=1}^m$.

+\col{This also distinguishes VR-HPS from~\cite{singh2024unified}, where variance reduction is applied to the finite-sum objective but not to the functional-constraint terms.
+In contrast, VR-HPS maintains the auxiliary variables $\{\y_{j,t}\}_{j=1}^m$ to track and variance-reduce the hinge-penalty components, yielding the improved finite-sum complexity at the cost of additional $\O{md}$ storage.}

 Matching the notation in Algorithm \ref{algo:VRHPS}, let us denote $\y_{j,\star} \in \partial \phi_j(\x_\star)$ and $\y_\star = \frac{1}{m}\sum_{j=1}^m \y_{j,\star}$, so that \eqref{optgrad2} can be written as $\nabla f(\x_\star) + \y_\star = 0$ for some choice of subgradients.
 The analysis of Algorithm \ref{algo:VRHPS} relies critically on the following lemma, which tracks how the subgradient estimates $\y_{j_t,t}$ approach the optimal subgradients $\y_{j_t,\star}$ with $t$.
 The proof of Lemma \ref{lem1} utilizes the update in \eqref{yjtupdate}, optimality condition \eqref{optgrad2}, and some algebraic manipulations, particularly the use of \eqref{young}, and is provided in Appendix \ref{prooflem1}. \begin{lemma} Under Assumptions \ref{a1}-\ref{slater}, we have from \eqref{yjtupdate}: